• Skip to primary navigation

 • Apply the CFP Board Financial Planning Practice Standards to the financial planning process.

-All students are expected to have a firm grasp of education planning, tax planning, retirement planning, investment planning, risk management, and estate planning before enrolling into this course.
+All students are expected to have a firm grasp of education planning, tax planning, retirement planning, investment planning, risk management, and estate planning before enrolling in this course.
 Specific learning objectives for these topics can be viewed in the appendix of the Exam Candidate Prep Toolkit (PDF opens in a new tab).

 Expected Time Commitment

-The Capstone course is the most time intensive course in our program.
+• The Capstone course is the most time intensive course in our program.
 Only you know how much time you have each week to dedicate to the course requirements.

-Textbook Information & Course Access:
+Textbook Information & Course Access

-Register for FPCC 441 Financial Planning Capstone | Cost: $750
+Register for FPCC 441 Financial Planning Capstone | $750

 Carter Financial Management, Founder's Club member